NETGEAR (NASDAQ:NTGR) Issues Q2 2021 Earnings Guidance

-NETGEAR (NASDAQ:NTGR) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of – for the period.
+NETGEAR (NASDAQ:NTGR) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $305 million-$320 million, compared to the consensus revenue estimate of $325.62 million.

-Several equities research analysts have recently weighed in on the company.
-BWS Financial increased their price target on NETGEAR from $45.00 to $58.00 and gave the stock a buy rating in a report on Thursday, February 4th.
-Raymond James lowered their price target on NETGEAR from $50.00 to $48.00 and set an outperform rating on the stock in a research report on Wednesday, April 28th.
-Deutsche Bank Aktiengesellschaft upped their target price on NETGEAR from $40.00 to $44.00 and gave the stock a hold rating in a research note on Thursday, February 4th.
-Finally, Zacks Investment Research cut shares of NETGEAR from a buy rating to a hold rating and set a $45.00 price objective for the company. in a research report on Tuesday, April 6th.
-Three analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus price target of $47.60.
+A number of analysts recently commented on the stock.
+BWS Financial boosted their target price on shares of NETGEAR from $45.00 to $58.00 and gave the stock a buy rating in a report on Thursday, February 4th.
+Zacks Investment Research downgraded NETGEAR from a buy rating to a hold rating and set a $45.00 price objective for the company. in a research report on Tuesday, April 6th.
+Deutsche Bank Aktiengesellschaft boosted their target price on NETGEAR from $40.00 to $44.00 and gave the stock a hold rating in a research report on Thursday, February 4th.
+Finally, Raymond James decreased their price target on NETGEAR from $50.00 to $48.00 and set an outperform rating for the company in a research report on Wednesday, April 28th.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and a consensus price target of $47.60.

-In other NETGEAR news, SVP Andrew Wonki Kim sold 781 shares of the company’s stock in a transaction that occurred on Friday, February 19th.
-The stock was sold at an average price of $42.89, for a total transaction of $33,497.09.
-Following the completion of the sale, the senior vice president now directly owns 64,552 shares of the company’s stock, valued at approximately $2,768,635.28.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, SVP Michael A. Werdann sold 3,081 shares of the firm’s stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $36.78, for a total value of $113,319.18.
-Following the completion of the sale, the senior vice president now directly owns 34,175 shares of the company’s stock, valued at $1,256,956.50.
+In other news, CEO Patrick Cs Lo sold 26,076 shares of the company’s stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $41.19, for a total value of $1,074,070.44.
+Following the transaction, the chief executive officer now directly owns 105,388 shares of the company’s stock, valued at $4,340,931.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Michael F. Falcon sold 781 shares of the stock in a transaction on Monday, February 22nd.
+The stock was sold at an average price of $43.81, for a total value of $34,215.61.
+Following the sale, the insider now owns 64,310 shares of the company’s stock, valued at $2,817,421.10.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 91,417 shares of company stock valued at $3,685,945.
+Insiders sold 91,417 shares of company stock valued at $3,685,945 over the last three months.
 5.40% of the stock is owned by insiders.

 About NETGEAR